-Bayer today released the following statement on the verdict in the Clark trial in the Superior Court of California, County of Los Angeles.
+Bayer today issued the following statement on the defense verdict in the Ferro case.

 Read about the five-point plan here.